 Can I use regular russet potatoes?

-Yes, you can substitute sweet potatoes with russet potatoes in this soup recipe.
+You can substitute sweet potatoes with russet potatoes in this soup recipe.

 Can I use roasted pumpkin?